yyy-Apple/LLMCrit/README.md

 # LLMCrit
-This is the code for paper [LLMCRIT: Teaching Large Language Models to Use Criteria]().
+Here are the resources for paper [LLMCRIT: Teaching Large Language Models to Use Criteria]().
 We provide
 - Criteria together with constructed demonstrations for three tasks in `criteria_with_demonstrations` folder
 - Our constructed test data for three tasks in `test_data` folder